ernestoCruz05/RustyRoom/README.md

-# FCA - TCP Chat Server
+# RustyRoom - TCP Chat Server

 A multi-threaded TCP chat server written in Rust that allows multiple clients to connect and chat in different rooms.